Iris0680/ypan0680_9103_Tut5_GroupB/README.md

 ## Modifications to Code
 At first, I wanted to learn from By Steve's Makerspace [View Example Code](https://editor.p5js.org/StevesMakerspace/sketches/AWvuvS1VG) I made my first attempt to fill the background with apples of all sizes.
-![An screenshot of the first attempt](Final/screenshot_of_the_example1.png) But I found the picture too chaotic, so I gave up the idea.
+But I found the picture too chaotic, so I gave up the idea.
+### Example Screenshot:
+![An screenshot of the first attempt](Final/screenshot_of_the_example1.png)

 Significant changes to the final code include:
 - Implementing Perlin noise for fluid snowflake movement.